-Judge Denies Motion to Dismiss Georgia Mercedes-Benz Mold Case
+December 2018: Judge Denies Motion to Dismiss Georgia Mercedes-Benz Mold Case

 On December 18, 2018, Judge Amy Totenberg of the U.S. District Court for the Northern District of Georgia denied Mercedes-Benz’s motion to dismiss the vehicle mold defects case, finding that the plaintiffs’ had sufficiently plead their claims against the luxury vehicle manufacturer based on allegations that defective heating and air conditioning systems in a wide range of Mercedes-Benz vehicles accumulate mold and mildew that gets pushed through the vehicle cabins when the HVAC systems are operating, rendering the vehicles unusable for their intended purpose.
 Read a copy of Judge Totenberg’s decision.

-New Lawsuit Filed December 2018 in Federal Court on Behalf of Mercedes-Benz Owners Nationwide
+December 2018: New Lawsuit Filed December 2018 in Federal Court on Behalf of Mercedes-Benz Owners Nationwide

 On April 16, 2018, Judge Terry J. Hatter, Jr. of the United States District Court for the Central District of California issued an Order rejecting defendants Mercedes-Benz USA and Daimler AG’s motions to strike and dismiss plaintiffs’ First Amended Complaint in the litigation over allegations of defective, mold-harboring climate control systems in numerous Mercedes-Benz vehicles.
-The defendants had moved to strike the claim for damages under California’s Consumer Legal Remedies Act and to dismiss the common law implied warranty claims and all of the express warranty claims, along with all amendments to the original filed complaint.

-Georgia Federal Court Decision Rejects Mercedes’s Attempt to Dismiss Plaintiffs’ Claims in Moldy AC Lawsuit
+March 2018: Georgia Federal Court Decision Rejects Mercedes’s Attempt to Dismiss Plaintiffs’ Claims in Moldy AC Lawsuit

 In March of 2018, U.S. District Court Judge Amy Totenberg of the Northern District of Georgia issued an order denying most of Mercedes’s arguments attempting to dismiss Plaintiffs’ putative class action against Mercedes over allegations of mold in Mercedes vehicle AC.
 At the same time, the Court confirmed the validity of plaintiffs’ claims that Mercedes-Benz misled its customers by selling them expensive cars Mercedes knew to have defective, mold-harboring climate control systems.
 Per the Court’s order, the case will now move into the discovery phase.
 In particular, the Court has asked the parties to consider how discovery already taken in the related California case (discussed below) can be applied in this case to save time and cost, and increase efficiency in the discovery process.

-Second Mercedes-Benz Mold Lawsuit Filed in Georgia Federal Court in 2017
+May 2017: Second Mercedes-Benz Mold Lawsuit Filed in Georgia Federal Court in 2017